Writerly Things

 This podcast by two professional literary agents is great for keeping one’s thumb on the publishing industry.
 They also regularly do live office hours (for free!) where they answer listener questions.
 A terrific resource.

 Ye’ old Internet is filled with blogs and vids and websites detailing how to write good fiction.
 A lot of it contradicts itself.
-Here are a handful of sites I managed to glean something from.
+Here are a handful of sites where I managed to glean something.

 • Writing Advice at www.Brentweeks.com